Energy IQ | Transaction History

 Findings:

-• The user found it is not easy to differentiate the debit and credit payments.
+• Users found it difficult to distinguish between debit and credit payments.

 Deliverables